uvarc/rc-website/content/userinfo/hpc/logintools/cl-data-transfer.md

 - Copying from local to remote: `scp source_file mst3k@hostaddress:target_file`
 - Copying from remote to local: `scp mst3k@hostaddress:source_file target_file`

-The following examples detail how to transfer data between your local computer and /project storage on Rivanna.
+The following examples detail how to transfer data between your local computer and /project storage on Rivanna/Afton.
 In these examples

 - `my_file` is the file you would like to transfer
 - `mst3k` is your computing ID